internetstandards/dhe_groups/README.md

 With the [Internet.nl](https://internet.nl) test tool you can test if your web and mail server use these standardised finite field groups for DHE.

 ## NCSC-NL TLS Guidelines
 Internet.nl uses the ['Transport Layer Security (TLS), Security guidelines version 2025-05'](https://www.ncsc.nl/en/transport-layer-security-tls/security-guidelines-for-transport-layer-security-2025-05) from NCSC-NL as a baseline.
-NCSC-NL has assigned the following security levels to these groups (paragraph 3.3.3):
+NCSC-NL has assigned the following **security levels** to these groups (paragraph 3.3.3):

-### Security level of finite field groups for DHE

 * Phase out: